InfuseAI/primehub-site/docs/model-deployment-language-wrapper-r.md

 - Make sure you are in the folder that includes `install.R`, `Dockerfile`, `R scripts`, and `model file`.

-- If this folder is managed by `Git`, please commit all changes into the git.

 - Execute following command to install environment and package our model file into the target image `my-model-image`.
     ```bash
     docker build . -t my-model-image